velartrill/velartrill.github.io/orig/conspirators.md

 "No?" he asks gently.
 "How's that, Rei?"

 "It didn't— I wasn't—" I touch his chest.
 "All those things he did to me— when you do them, it— it doesn't feel like that.
 It feels— it makes m-me— it makes me feel good.
 When you touch me it feels good.
-When you hurt me it feels good.
+When you… hurt me it feels good.
 Please don't stop."

 He tilts his head.
 "I don't understand.
 You were practically crying, you couldn't speak—"